chenzhiliang94/Happenings-NUS/README.md

 **MSS**

 1. User enters /start
+2. HappeningsBot gives a brief summary of the bot's functions and commands
-2. HappeningsBot responds with a url link for user to grant the bot access to their account
+3. HappeningsBot provides a url link for user to grant the bot access to his/her account
-3. User enters his/her NUS email and password
+4. User enters his/her NUS email and password
-4. HappeningsBot asks if user is interested in what kinds of emails (Events, recruitment, internships)
+5. HappeningsBot asks if user is interested in what kinds of emails (Events, recruitment, internships)
-5. User chooses one or more types of emails choice
+6. User chooses one or more types of emails choice
-6. Use case ends
+7. Use case ends

 <br>